PopicLab/insilicoSV/docs/inputs.md

 The values used for the ranges can be integers indicating a length in number of base pairs, or an expression relative to other parts of the SV (e.g., for an `rTRA`, `A_B -> B_A`, we can have `[[500, 1000], [0.5*A, 1.5*A]]` to indicate that interval
 B must be of length comprised between half and 1.5 times the length of A).
-4. *dispersion_ranges*: list of breakend distance ranges - provides the minimum and maximum length for each dispersion. nrTRA, rTRA and dDUP based SVs have a single dispersion while custom types might have several.
-The order of dispersion lengths in the list must correspond to the order of apparition of dispersions in the source; see [Example 2](use_cases#example-2---custom-svs) for an illustration.
-As previously, the length of a dispersion can be relative to a part of the SV.
-However, we cannot define a length of an SV part or a dispersion as an expression of the length of another dispersion.
-5. *source=None [for variant sets of type Custom or with overlap constraints]*: Source sequence for a custom SV or for defining an overlap anchor, see below to find instructions on how to create a transformation.
-6. *target=None [for variant sets of type Custom]*: Target sequence for a custom SV, see below to find instructions on how to create a transformation.
+For predefined types with a dispersion, the length range of the dispersion will be in last position.
+For Custom types, the length ranges are in order of apparition of the letters and the dispersions.

-7. *is_interchromosomal=False [for SVs containing dispersions]*: Enable interchromosomal SVs.
+4. *is_interchromosomal=False [for SVs containing dispersions]*: Enable interchromosomal SVs.
 If True, each dispersion in the SV will be be between two different chromosomes.
 All dispersions must be unbounded i.e. the dispersion range must be [null, null].
+5. *n_copies=[] [for SVs containing '+' grammar notation]*: specifies the number of copies for each sequence affected by a '+' in order of apparition in the grammar.
+Each element of the list can be a positive number or a range of positive numbers.
+If a range is provided, a random number of copies included in the range will be used.
+The default number of copies for a DUP is [1] and does not need to be specified.

 For tandem repeat variants, the following parameters is needed:
-8. *repeat_count_change_range*: the range from which to sample the number of repeats added or removed
+6. *repeat_count_change_range*: the range from which to sample the number of repeats added or removed

 For trEXP and trCON variants, a BED file of existing repeats must be specified in the *overlap_regions* global setting, and *overlap_region_type* for the existing repeat regions must